MinikubeAddon/watchpod/README.md

 minikube service watchpod
 ```

 This is all that is needed to run Watchpod.
+Please see the demo folder for instructions if running Docker with Mac.
 <br>

 ## Demo